Programmatic Advertising vs Google Ads:

 The right channel mix also depends heavily on what industry you're in.
 These are the patterns we've seen across our client base.

-Consumer brand (CPG, apparel) Programmatic (awareness) Already building brand recognition Low search volume for many categories, brand awareness matters more than intent capture
+Consumer brand (CPG, apparel) Programmatic Already building brand recognition Low search volume for many categories.
+Brand awareness matters more than intent capture.

 The "programmatic vs Google Ads" framing often gets distorted by agencies that sell one but not the other.
 Here are the specific claims to push back on.